John Bunny: Reception and legacy

 According to Frank Scheide, Bunny's films might have been taken more seriously because "Bunny's humor was based more on comedy of manners than slapstick", a "polite" and "respectable" form of situational comedy in contrast to the "decidedly lowbrow, crass, and often violent" humor of slapstick films.
 According to Gehring, Bunny was "the first in a long line of American personality screen comedians", whose approach is marked by a "subordination of story to character".
 The personality focus of Bunny's films was also noted by the screenwriter Catherine Carr, who wrote in 1914: "In most big companies at the present day there are maintained actors around whose personality comedies are being written; i.e., John Bunny, Flora Finch, etc. These actors take the mere germ of a comedy and develop it through their clever acting into a screen production that brings laughter wherever it is shown."
 Modern viewers may not find Bunny's films as funny as Carr described, however.
 The film scholar Anthony Slide, for instance, writes that Bunny's "characterizations contain nothing creative, and he uses no knockabout or slapstick comedy.
 His comedy is all very middle class and very polite.
 Often so dull is the storyline that the comedy is difficult to uncover.
 Time and again one wonders if audiences ever did laugh at his work, and, if so, why?"

 Despite his genial on-screen persona, Bunny was disliked by some of his fellow actors at Vitagraph.
 Bunny and Finch "cordially hated each other" according to Vitagraph's co-founder Albert E. Smith, and interviews of former Vitagraph personnel revealed that some found him to be arrogant and difficult to work with.

-In 1918, after Bunny's passing, Samuel Goldwyn signed George Bunny, John's brother, for films but the attempt was not successful.
+In 1918, after Bunny's death, Samuel Goldwyn signed George Bunny, John's brother, for films but the attempt was not successful.
 New comedians came to the fore in silent film and John Bunny faded into obscurity.
 However, in 1960 he was inducted into the Hollywood Walk of Fame (though he made most of his movies in the East) for his contributions to the film industry with a motion pictures star located at 1715 Vine Street in Hollywood.

-Bunny's 1914 vehicle Pigs Is Pigs was preserved by the Academy Film Archive in 2010.